DesignCon is part of the Informa Markets Division of Informa PLC

 • On-chip regulator and power gating impact on power integrity

-The electromagnetic compatibility (EMC) and interference (EMI) track aims to cover topics related to the electrical modeling, simulation, design, and validation for product compliance and certification due to EMI/EMC issues.
-This track raises the awareness and the impact for design and systems engineers in order to mitigate possible issues in the early design stage.
+The electromagnetic compatibility (EMC) and interference (EMI) track aims to cover topics related to the electrical modeling, simulation, design, and validation for product compliance and certification due to EMC/EMI issues.
+This track raises awareness and the impact for design and systems engineers involved in circuit architecture, supply designs, harnesses, headers, cables, and PCB interface performance in automotive design platforms.
+It includes power distribution network design effects, modeling and analysis of boards, packages, and chips in order to mitigate possible EMC failures and improve products in the early design stages.

 • Design techniques to reduce or eliminate sources of EMI